 \subsection{Index manipulation}

-Let $[n]$ be an \emph{ordered set} $\{1,2,\ldots,n\}$ which is an index set for the standard basis of $\Rbb^n$.
+Let $[n]$ denote the \emph{ordered set} $\{1,2,\ldots,n\}$ that is an index set for the standard basis of $\reals^n$.
 We will use ordered sets for indices because the sign of a minor of a matrix is sensitive to the order of indices.
 Let $A_I^J$ and $(A)_I^J$ denote a minor and a submatrix with indices $I$ and $J$ of a matrix $A=(a_{i,j})$ respectively.

-For example, let $I = \{1,3\}$ and $J=\{2,4\}$ then
+For example, let $I = \{1,3\}$ and $J=\{2,4\}$.
+Then